-If you have a dog or cat, and you’re looking for your next apartment to rent, you might be wondering, “What is a normal pet deposit for renters?”
-And truthfully, the answer is pretty subjective and depends on the area in which you live and the regulations imposed by your landlord/property management company.
+If you have a dog or cat and you’re looking for your next apartment to rent, you might be wondering, “What is a normal pet deposit for renters?”
+Really, the answer is pretty subjective and depends on the area in which you live and the regulations imposed by your landlord/property management company.
 However, this is an important question to ask because you want to be financially prepared when it comes time to sign the lease.

-However, that allowance usually comes with a price.
-Rental units have typically been pet free because landlords and management companies don’t want to risk being in a situation where they have to make repairs, or deal with a lawsuit.
+That permission, though, usually comes with a price.
+Rental units have typically been pet-free because landlords and management companies don’t want to risk being in a situation where they have to make repairs or deal with a lawsuit.
 This is precisely why they work pet deposits, rent, and interviews into the rental process – they act as a safety net.

 Below, we’ll go over some of the components of pet deposits and what you can expect when signing your lease.

 THE DIFFERENCES BETWEEN PET DEPOSIT, PET FEES, AND PET RENT